 I thought I’d share an interesting conversation I overheard the other morning between my two youngest while driving to the gym.
 Jada turned to Josh and said in her most sincerest voice, “Josh, do you like me?”
 Josh replied heartily, “I yike you.”
 Jada, her little heart warmed, proudly proclaimed, “You like me Josh?
 Mom!
 Josh likes me!”
 I snickered as I thought of how similarly we act as adults; always striving to be liked, always wondering if we offer enough for people, whether we’re good enough for our family and friends or maybe too much at times, and wondering at times if we said or did the right thing or if maybe we missed the mark by not saying or doing anything at all.
 It’s all these insecurities that constantly ask internally, “Am I liked?
 Am I pretty enough or good enough or nice enough for people to like me?”

-I’m generally a confident person.
+I’m generally a somewhat confident person.
 I have definitely had my insecure moments as does anyone, but I’m past the point of caring that deeply with most situations as I’ve come to a place through age and experiences that I can let most things run off my back pretty easily.
 I try to be honest with myself and honest with others about who I am, who I am not, and how I am eternally grateful for Christ’s grace that fills in my many, many gaps of imperfection.
 That being said, I started a pottery class the other day.
 Learning the art of pottery has been not only a lifelong goal of mine but it also made it onto my bucket list not too long ago.
 When an opportunity presented itself through our local community education my husband encouraged me to go for it.
 He knew it would be good for the learner side of me and it would also be good for my mental health as a break away from the family for a few hours.
 So with my family’s blessing I entered this class full of anticipation and excitement.
 I’m a crafty gal, and I figured this class would be a piece of cake.
 After a brief introduction about clay and what our objective would be, we all gathered comfortably around our pottery wheels as we began the art of attempting to center the clay.
 I didn’t really understand exactly what the term “centering” meant, but I assumed it meant that you tried to get your clay centered on the wheel – I was wrong.
 The other 15 students began to catch on pretty quickly, and I began to feel like the idiot student who didn’t have a clue!
 I could not for the life of me figure out how to maneuver my long legs around that dang wheel nor how to get my large hands around this dainty little ball of clay all the while making sure that my clay and my hands remained wet.
 Not to mention, my elbows had to remain pressed firmly into my thighs, my left hand open yet pressed firmly upon the clay while pushing it inward and my right hand draped on top of my left hand pressing firmly down upon the top of the clay while making sure the wheel continued spinning clock wise in a swift motion.
 It was an exasperating experience, and I found myself apologizing continuously to the instructor for my lack of understanding even though it was a beginner’s class!
 I thought “She’s going to get so annoyed with me because it is just not clicking in my brain.
 Everyone else will be ready to move on and create beautiful masterpieces and I will be sitting here with my freakishly large hands that cannot (literally) get a grasp on this stupid piece of clay, and my masterpiece will look more like a mushed up pile of cow dung.”

 It was frustrating.
 I felt like I was holding up the class, and I was having a major “Do you yike me?” moment.
 We all have them.
 Some of us when we go out with our friends and we feel like we over step a boundary in the conversation and we leave thinking, “I wonder it that offended her.”
 Or some of us as we gather with family over the holidays and having that ick feeling towards a particular family member for a wrong done in the past and neither one is able to move forward into a genuine, “I like you” moment.
 Or a Facebook encounter where we write something in response to someone’s wall post and people take it out of context and we feel like the odd man out as no one comes to our rescue.
 We will all have these moments because we live in a fallen world, but our identity cannot and should not ever be wrapped up in whether or not others “yike us.”
 Our identity will only be true and noble and complete when we ask Christ what he thinks about us and his opinion of us never wavers for he never has any “I don’t like you” moments.
 Here are a few verses that I looked up that clarify exactly how Christ sees us.